cytoscape/cytoscape.js-blog/_drafts/2016-05-30-glycolysis.md

 - `fit:`
   - `eles: target` will focus the viewport around `target`. `target` is initially the first element (glucose) but will change as the user advances the view with the "Next Step" button.
-  - `padding: 40` adds white space around `target` to help things look less crowded
+  - `padding: 200` adds white space around `target` to help things look less crowded.
+Large padding means users can see nearby nodes.
 - `duration: 700` tells Cytoscape.js to draw the animation out for 700ms (so that enzyme text may be read)
 - `easing: 'linear'` causes the animation to proceed at a steady rate instead of speeding up initially then slowing down (`linear` is the default if `easing` is unspecified)
 - `queue: true` will queue up animations so that successive clicks of "Next Step" will advance the graph several steps.